 How is epiglottitis treated?

 The treatment for epiglottitis requires immediate emergency care to prevent complete blockage of the airway.
 Epiglottitis progresses rapidly.
 A breathing tube will be put in place right away and the child's airway will be closely monitored.
 If needed, the child's breathing will be assisted with machines.

 IV (intravenous) therapy with antibiotics will be started immediately.
 This will help treat the infection by the bacteria.
 Treatment may also include:

 How well the child recovers from this disease is related to how quickly treatment begins in the hospital setting.
 Once the child is being watched, the airway is safe, and antibiotics are started, the disease usually stops progressing within 24 hours.
 Complete recovery takes longer and depends on each child's condition.

 Can epiglottitis be prevented?

 As mentioned above, epiglottitis caused by the bacteria HIB can be prevented with vaccines that start at the age of 2 months.
-Epiglottitis caused by other organisms cannot be prevented at this time, but are much less common.
+Epiglottitis caused by other organisms can’t be prevented at this time, but is much less common.

-The HIB vaccine protects against this bacteria, therefore decreasing the chance of developing epiglottitis.
+The HIB vaccine protects against this bacteria.
+This decreases the chance of developing epiglottitis.

-If a child is diagnosed with epiglottitis, the child's family or other close contacts are usually treated with a medication called rifampin, to prevent the disease in those people who might have been exposed.
+If a child is diagnosed with epiglottitis, the child's family or other close contacts are usually treated with a medicine called rifampin.
+This is done to prevent the disease in those people who might have been exposed.